-Make a list of all the things that are important for your ideal workplace, and nothing is too small to put on the list.
+Make a list of all the things that are you find important for your ideal workplace, and nothing is too small to put on the list.
 Once done, move to step two.

 #2 What places are available to you?

-If you have multiple rooms available to you, it will be easier to find a place that checks of many boxes from your list.
-If there's a place in your house that is a better fit for the home office but is already used for something else, think about relocating that "something else".
-Sure if it's your kid's bedroom, you can't relocate that.
-But if that room is where you dump all your old stuff, think about cleaning that room and move in there.
+If you have multiple rooms available to you, it will be easier to find a place that checks several boxes from your list.
+If there's a room that's a better fit for your home office, but it's already occupied by something else, think about relocating that "something else".

-Again keep in mind, you are going to spend the most of your time at this place.
+Again keep in mind, you are going to spend most of your time at this place.

 #3 Bare minimum test

 So you found your place, great!
-Now don't throw in (or out) all your stuff yet, it's important to test that place out.
+Now don't throw in (or out) all your stuff yet, it's important to test the place out.
 Maybe the room isn't as quiet as you thought.
-Or it just doesn't feel right to work from there.
+Or perhaps it doesn't feel right to work from there.

-To prevent you from settling in somewhere that isn't going to cut it, you'll need to check out every single spot that fits your important list for a minimum of two weeks.
-After those two weeks, switch to another spot even when you think you found the right place.
-You'll either be surprised by another spot or move back and never have to think about "what if I worked from that other spot that since have been occupied by the dirty laundry".
+To prevent you from settling in somewhere that isn't going to cut it, you'll need to check out every single spot that fits your list for a couple of days.
+After those days, switch to another spot even if you think you found the right place.

 To make it easier for you to switch, here are two rules to follow during these two week periods;

 - Only move the stuff that is crucial for your work.
-Most of the time this is your desk, chair, laptop and a power strip.
-The more things you bring with you, the more time consuming it will be to move to a different spot.
+Most of the time, this is your desk, chair, laptop, and a power strip.
+The more things you bring with you, the more time consuming (and annoying) it will be to try out a different spot.

-- You can't and don't want to move a massive desk around.
+- Don't move a massive desk around.
 If you can't quickly move your desk together with your spouse or a friend, buy a cheap but none wobbly fold up table.
-It's great for moving fast and after you moved permanently, it can serve you during parties or other activities.
+It's great for moving fast, and after you moved permanently, it can serve you during parties or other activities.

 #4 Settling in

 So after you tried out different places, you should now have a pretty good idea of where to settle.
-Now is the time to move everything out of that place.
-Wait, what??
+So now is the time to move everything out of that place.
+Wait, what!?

-If you are happy with the place, move that massive desk and all your other stuff.
-You've now created your own productivity holy place. 🎉.
+Now that you are happy with the place, move that massive desk and all your other stuff in there.
+You've now successfully created your very own productivity holy place. 🎉.